DyerlabTeaching/ENVS-543/README.md

 Deliverable       | Details                                  | SLO
 ------------------|------------------------------------------|-----------
 Welcome & Logistics | Setting up the logistics for the class, getting R, RStudio, and Quarto installed on each of your machines, and getting a tour of the IDE.  |  NA
-Markdown | Learn to use markdown to mix data, analyses, output, graphics, and research narratives | 2 Git & Github | Establish a functional working knowledge of git as a collaborative tool for reproducible research | 2 Data Types | Understanding the fundamental data types within R and how to import, work with easily, and export raw data | 1,2 Data Containers | Creation, import, and export of `vectors`, `matrices`, `data.tables`, and `lists` for reliable data representation | 1,2
+Git & Github | Establish a functional working knowledge of git as a collaborative tool for reproducible research | 2 Markdown | Learn to use markdown to mix data, analyses, output, graphics, and research narratives | 2 Data Types | Understanding the fundamental data types within R and how to import, work with easily, and export raw data | 1,2 Data Containers | Creation, import, and export of `vectors`, `matrices`, `data.tables`, and `lists` for reliable data representation | 1,2
 Tidyverse | Data manipulation.
 Like a boss. | 1, 2
-Graphics that DON’T suck | Hello publication quality graphics, using the grammar of graphics approach | 2,3 Confidence on a Mean | Base understanding of statistical inferences and the properties of sampled data | 1,2,4 Binomial Inferences | Analyses based upon expectations.  | 4
+AI in Data Analytics | Integrate Artificial Intelligence in the development of code and text.  | 2 Graphics that DON’T suck | Hello publication quality graphics, using the grammar of graphics approach | 2,3 Confidence on a Mean | Base understanding of statistical inferences and the properties of sampled data | 1,2,4 Binomial Inferences | Analyses based upon expectations.  | 4